Project code

 Dental erosion involves the loss of the hard tooth substances due to acidic sources from food and drink (extrinsic) and stomach acid (intrinsic) and has become a prevalent oral health problem which can lead to many clinical concerns such as poor appearance, loss of function, pain and discomfort.
 The protective roles of proteins and minerals in saliva and acquired enamel pellicle against dental erosion have been well documented.
 The thickness and lubrication performance of the acquired enamel pellicle is influenced by a number of chemical, biological and behavioural factors including the role of whole mouth saliva, as well as the severity of, and duration of exposure to, acidic food and drinks.

 The sugars in drinks can also play a synergistic role in dental erosion.
 The modification of both saliva and acquired enamel pellicle as well as the true erosive potential of sugary and acidic drinks remains poorly understood.
 The type, concentration and interplay of sugar-acid on changing the thickness and lubricity of whole mouth saliva and acquired enamel pellicle are yet to be studied.
 Therefore, a better understanding of the salivary protein interactions in whole mouth saliva as well as acquired enamel pellicle when exposed to sugar-acid food environment are of paramount importance in understanding the mechanism of dental erosion progression.
-This PhD project led by Dr. Mahdi Mutahar at University of Portsmouth Dental Academy in collaboration with the Colloids and Oral Tribology laboratory of Prof. Anwesha Sarkar at University of Leeds will address this knowledge gap using a novel suite of in vivo and in vitro experimental approaches.
+This PhD project led by Dr. Mahdi Mutahar at the School of Dental, Health and Care Professions in collaboration with the Colloids and Oral Tribology laboratory of Prof. Anwesha Sarkar at University of Leeds will address this knowledge gap using a novel suite of in vivo and in vitro experimental approaches.
 A range of biochemical techniques, optical methods, tribology measurements and quartz crystal microbalance with dissipation monitoring will be employed.

 Fees and funding